 To modify only the declaration of the target namespace (but not its definition) or the declaration of any namespace, edit the prefix and value of the namespace in the Namespace Prefixes dialog (XBRL | Namespace Prefixes command).

 Taxonomy namespaces can be managed in the Namespaces Prefixes dialog (screenshot below), which is accessed in XBRL View via the menu command XBRL | Namespace Prefixes.
 In the dialog, you can declare namespaces and associate prefixes and background colors for each namespace.
 Edits made in this dialog modify the declarations of namespaces in the taxonomy.

 The Namespace Prefixes dialog lists all the namespaces in the taxonomy.

 •To add or delete a namespace, use the Add or Delete buttons, respectively.
 After adding a namespace, edit the default prefix and default URI by double-clicking in the respective field and entering the changes.

 •A color can be assigned to a namespace via the color palette for that namespace.
 If a color has been assigned to a namespace, all components in that namespace will be displayed with this color as its background in the Main Window and entry helpers of XBRL View.
 Note that a color setting for a given namespace applies for that namespace across all taxonomy documents opened in XBRL View.

 When you have finished editing in the Namespaces dialog, click OK to make your editing changes take effect.

-In the next step we will take a closer look at the import mechanism of XBRL View.
+In the next step, we will take a closer look at linkbase files and the referencing mechanism.